nepster-web/php-mlm-matrix/README.md

     public function findById(int $id): Matrix
     {
-        // you need make a query to the `matrix` table that find the required record
+        // You need make a query to the `matrix` table that find the required record
-        // use join or another query to retrieve user data from the `matrix_users` table
+        // Use join or another query to retrieve user data from the `matrix_users` table
-        // initialize new Matrix object
+        // Initialize new Matrix object
-        // using `addTenant` method that add users to Matrix object (based on data from `matrix_users` table)
+        // Using `addTenant` method that add users to Matrix object (based on data from `matrix_users` table)
-        // return the proper Matrix object
+        // Return the proper Matrix object
     }

     public function save(Matrix $matrix): void